CMSgov/design-system/.github/ISSUE_TEMPLATE/component-validation-checklist.md

 **What to check:**
 - [ ] Still usable at 400% increase in size
 - [ ] Content does not overlap or force users to scroll horizontally
+  - **Note:* Some content is OK to scroll horizontally - images, maps, diagrams, video, games, presentations, data tables, and interfaces where it is necessary to keep toolbars in view while manipulating content
 - [ ] All content is available